LyleNeal/Laraquiz-QuickAdminPanel-master/readme.md

 ## License

-Basically, feel free to use and re-use any way you want.
+Basically, feel free to use and re-use any way you want..

 ---